at-vaishnavi/C-Basics/evenodd/README.md

 # Even-Odd Program
+This is Day 2 of my C Basics Daily Learning journey.
 Description:
 This program checks whether a given number is even or odd.
 It demonstrates the use of conditional statements to make decisions based on user input.